cloudfoundry-samples/ratelimit-service/README.md

 ## Testing
 To test the rate limiting, make more than 10 requests to the application within a minute.
-The first 10 requests will return an HTTP 200 and any subsequent requests over 10 within 60 seconds will return HTTP 429 - Too Many Requests.
+The first 10 requests will return an **HTTP 200** and any subsequent requests over 10 within 60 seconds will return **HTTP 429 - Too Many Requests**.

     $ curl http://myapp.bosh-lite.com